-Historically Significant and Related Events: There have been several catastrophic events to affect the United States in the recent past.
+Historically Significant and Related Events: There have been a number of catastrophic events to affect the United States in the recent past.
 Some of these events are listed below.
-Their precise effects upon Mason County are unknown.
+Their precise effects upon Lake County are unknown.

-- Major warfare, such as World War II - Great Blackouts, such as those of 1965 and 2003 - Anticipated or threatened infrastructure breakdowns (such as "Y2K") - Major terrorist incidents or threats, such as 9/11 and the subsequent anthrax events - Hurricanes, such as Katrina and Rita in 2005 (with many displaced evacuees) A gubernatorial disaster declaration and a presidential emergency declaration were issued in

-Michigan in September 2005 for hurricane evacuation.
-These declarations made certain types of financial assistance available to communities helping hurricane evacuees
+- Major warfare, such as World War II - Great Blackouts, such as those of 1965 and 2003 - Anticipated or threatened infrastructure breakdowns (such as "Y2K") - Major terrorist incidents or threats, such as 9/11 and the subsequent anthrax events - Hurricanes, such as Katrina and Rita in 2005 (with many displaced evacuees) A gubernatorial disaster declaration and a presidential emergency declaration were issued in Michigan in September 2005 for hurricane evacuation.
+These declarations made certain types of financial assistance available to communities helping hurricane evacuees.

-Frequency of Occurrence: National emergencies are bound to occur from time to time and could break out at any time of the year.
-However, the frequency of catastrophic events having a significant impact on Mason County cannot be estimated.
+Frequency of Occurrence: National emergencies are bound to occur from time to time, and could break out at any time of the year.
+However, the frequency of a catastrophic event having a significant impact on Lake County cannot be estimated.